jahndan/jahndan/README.md

   - Applied Linear Algebra
 - currently working on a number of projects, including:
   - a <a href="https://github.com/chaunmt/Interactive-Prerequisite-Flowchart">website</a> that visually represents course prerequisite information
+  - a project to create a modular synthesizer more or less from scratch
   - a <a href="https://github.com/jahndan/nuzlocke-tracker">nuzlocke tracker</a> based on image recognition
   - an artistic <a href="https://github.com/jahndan/palette-decimator">color quantization tool</a> that reduces the color palette of an image
 - currently learning:
-  - programming languages: [ Rust, Go, Lua ]
+  - programming languages: [ Zig, Rust, Go, Lua ]
   - instruments: [ bass, guitar ]
 - other interests:
   - music production